multisynq/multiblaster-tutorial/README.md

 It maps from the model objects (asteroids, ships, blasts) to plain JS objects like `{x, y, a}` that are then used for rendering.
-Alternatively, we could create individual View classes for each Model class by subclassing `Croquet.View`, but for this simple game that seems unnecessary.
+Alternatively, we could create individual View classes for each Model class by subclassing `Multisynq.View`, but for this simple game that seems unnecessary.
 With the `WeakMap` approach we avoid having to track creation and destruction of model objects.